Is It Illegal To Record Someone On Video Without Them Knowing It In Maryland?

 The more serious crime is surveillance with prurient intent.

 There are some additional requirements to sustain this aggravated charge.
 One must act with a wrongful intent.
 For the more serious offense, it must be shown the act of surveillance was committed with a “prurient” intent.
 Prurient is generally understood to mean an excessive interest or preoccupation with sex.
 So, the law does not punish casual, momentary or unintentional viewings.
 There are also exceptions for legitimate activity such as law enforcement or artistic pursuits.
+As Attorney Eric T. Kirk will tell you.

 This more serious crime prohibits the surveillance by direct sight, or by using a camera, mirrors, or other surveillance device, of a person in a private place.